Back in October, I decided we had WAAAAAAAAY too much food in our pantry and freezer.

 - No buying any snack foods, cereals, chips, crackers, nuts, etc.

-- No buying any beverages except milk
+- No buying any beverages except milk.

-1. No Frozen, Canned, or Dried Fruits or Veggies:
+1. No Frozen, Canned, or Dried Produce:

 2. No Meat: